adslbarxatov/SudokuSolver/docs/index.md

 This tool allows you to solve default (9 x 9) sudoku tables.

 Solution based on recursive function that builds series of “assumptions” and finds first one that doesn’t conflict with sudoku game rules.
-Also tool uses binary representation of known (`7 → 001000000b`) and unknown (`1 or 2 or 6 → 000100011b`) numbers for simplifying solution process.

 > Warning!
 This method ***always*** finishes with some result (it is finite).
 > But in some cases it can take some time.
 This behavior is correct
 > for the application.

+In addition, the app now has a game mode: it can check for the presence of a solution, but not display it, only reporting its presence or absence.

 ***Controls (Android):***